Le Sommeil d’Arthur

 And knights that once had sworn to serve and kneel,

-They broke their oath and turned against their crown
+Broke their oath and turned against their crown

 For a woman’s love that was not theirs to feel.